 A basic and comfortable T-shirt is perhaps the most important part of your perfect plane outfit.
 I love Huckberry’s incredibly soft 72-Hour Merino Tee.
 The odor-resistant wool fabric will keep you feeling fresh after a long travel day.

-A comfortable pair of jeans is a key component for a great travel outfit, and Bluffworks’ Departure Jeans really deliver.
-These jeans have a stylish fit and extra stretch for sitting for long hours on the plane.
+A comfortable pair of pants is a key component for a great travel outfit, and Bluffworks’ Airline Pants are designed specifically with in-flight style in mind.
+These pants combine the look of a dress pant with the feel of a jogger, creating a stylish silhouette with extra stretch for sitting for long hours on the plane.

 The SwissGear 1900 Scansmart TSA laptop Backpack will make you a more organized traveler.
 The compartmentalized backpack is an ideal carry-on bag with separate pockets for travel essentials and your tech gear, making it easy to find your stuff quickly during your flight.